Britain's ASOS adds to retail gloom with profit warning

 The gloom in the run-up to Christmas has been building.

-ASOS lowered its sales growth forecast for the 2018-19 year to 15 per cent from 20-25 per cent previously and cut its earnings before interest and tax (EBIT) margin target for the year to around 2 percent from 4 percent.

-It also reduced its planned capital expenditure to 200 million pounds (S$346 million).
+ASOS lowered its sales growth forecast for the 2018-19 year to 15 per cent from 20-25 per cent previously and cut its earnings before interest and tax (EBIT) margin target for the year to around 2 per cent from 4 per cent.
+It also reduced its planned capital expenditure to £200 million (S$347 million).

 It said growth in online clothing sales was the weakest in recent years, reflecting economic uncertainty in its markets and a weakening in consumer confidence.